opencloud-community/ot-controller/docs/developer/signaling/moderation.md

 ---

-### In Waiting Room
+### InWaitingRoom

-Received after sending [Join](#join) in a room which has the waiting-room enabled.
+Received after sending [Join](./control.md#join) in a room which has the waiting-room enabled.
 Once in the waiting room one must wait until the [Accepted](#accepted) event was received.
 Then the room can be entered using [Control/EnterRoom](control.md#enterroom).

 #### Fields